 In getting to know yourself, you will discover you have a whole inner world to relate to, versus the thinking that everything of value is outside of yourself, out of reach, somewhere else.
 Through fostering a secure inner attachment we start to belong to ourselves

 When we peel back the layers of existence all we ever have is either love or fear.
 In fear we tense up, close off, become angry and isolated.
 When we develop an attitude of understanding and compassion everything softens and relaxes.
 The cells, connective tissue and organs in the body open to caring attitudes of communication, raising the vibration and healing at a deep level.
 Inner Child work becomes truly transformative when all the pain and suffering we carry within us potentially becomes empathy for ourselves and others.

-Participation over the two days is always by choice, each person brings their own unique experience and wisdom and we learn from each other.
+Workshops generally take place over two days.
+Participation is always by choice, each person brings their own unique experience and wisdom and we learn from one another.

 Conversations include Guidance on how to connect with child parts of the self, experiential exploration of boundaries, the inner critic, shame, guilt, and purpose of dissociation/shutting down, compassion, reflections, meditations, creativity and self-care.

 "The Child is not something we outgrow.
 It is a life long channel for our Spirit." –Jon Eisman